Philadelphia, Pennsylvania, USA

 Project Type:

-Community Engagement, Communications, Cross-Sector, Economic Development, Equity, Finance, High-Performing Government, Homelessness
+Economic Development, High-Performing Government, Housing

-Created an open data program that prioritized cross-departmental collaboration to secure the best possible equitable outcomes for residents.
+Created an open data program that prioritized cross-departmental collaboration to secure the best possible outcomes for residents.

 Helped the city save money and amplify the impact of its programs and services such as reducing litter, social rewards and school district meetings with teachers through the Philadelphia Behavioral Science Initiative.